The Yoga Sutras of Patanjali As-It-Is

 The various mental bias and modifications of the mind-field are completely dissolved, cancelled out, and cease (tan-nirodha) by sustained and continuous application (abhyasa) of vairagya (letting go, non-attachment, non-craving, non-grasping and non-expectation).

+For most of us, the word, practice, connotes a future goal.
+But with vairagya, all that we do has integrity in that the fruit is contained in the path, and the path in the fruit.
+Just as love, awareness, and happiness can be recognized as ever-presence.
+It is everpresent when the fruit is integrated and revealed in a titrated path/practice.
 HERE we abide in an sustained openness.
 When the mind is very clear, lucid, and empty, and open, then the innate brilliance, peace, and transpersonal wisdom can shine forth naturally.
-The sacred sound is heard -- the ambrosial nectar sipped.
+The sacred sound is heard -- the ambrosial nectar sipped, the inner light illumines all.

-Thus to reiterate, the Yoga Sutras are not a philosophy or religious book to be studied with the intellect or ordinary mind, but rather it is an experiential workbook that is revealed by an open heart.
-The entire universe including the true nature of mind is the laboratory.
-Knowing the instrument of knowing/experiencing, and clarifying that thus reveals the field of knowing.
-Experiencing that is liberation.in this very life.
-Wisdom is by its nature is trans-rational and transconceptual -- broader than any manmade conception, technology, or constructed thought wave.
-The human being's five senses and the intellect are not capable tools by themselves of fully mapping the gyred spirals of the holographic universe, but yet Patanjali everywhere confirms that this Holographic Reality can be intimately experienced should we let go of our bias and preconceived dispositions and illusions.
+Thus, to reiterate, the Yoga Sutras is not a philosophy or religious book to be studied with the intellect or an overly objectified mindset; but rather it is an experiential workbook that is revealed by an open (pure) heart.
+The entire universe, including the true nature of mind, as well as all-time and boundless space, since the unfabricated beginningless beginning is the laboratory.
+In authentic yoga it must be consulted continuously.
+Knowing the instrument of knowing/experiencing, and clarifying that, thus, reveals the field of knowing, nay the yogi merge as the field of knowing.
+Experiencing that is liberation in this very life.
+Wisdom, by its nature, is trans-rational and transconceptual -- broader than any manmade conception, technology, or constructed thought wave.
+The human being's five senses and the intellect are not capable tools by themselves of fully mapping the gyred spirals of the holographic universe; yet, Patanjali everywhere confirms that this Holographic Reality can be intimately experienced should we let go of our bias and preconceived dispositions and illusions and let the light shine through.

-According to yoga, wisdom as well as the intellect (buddhi) comes from an innate sourceless intelligence of the universal boundless mind.
-That is the ever accessible clear light residing behind consciousness -- the param purusha, if we chose to look for it (it is ever present HERE and NOW).
-Patanjali tells us that when the ordinary linear thought processes end and dissolve, meditation begins to bear its fruit; while the end of meditation itself is samadhi (total integration).
-This is the practice of yoga (integration) where yoga is the verb, practice, and process; while nirbij (seedless) samadhi in kaivalyam (absolute freedom) realizing our true natural unconditioned Self (swarupa) as purusa-sattva is the objectless ever present goal.
-Success in Yoga is through practice.
-It is not reached by reading about it, dissecting a book, quoting from it, nor discussing it; yet such a book can be a valuable aid when used in conjunction with yoga practice.
+According to yoga, wisdom as well as the intellect (buddhi) comes from an innate sourceless and timeless intelligence of the universal boundless primordial mind (purusa).
+That is the ever accessible clear light (cit) residing behind the intellect waiting to reveal itself should tha sadhak dare to look.
+The param-purusha, if we chose to look for it, is ever-present HERE and NOW.
+Patanjali tells us that when the ordinary linear thought processes cease and dissolve, meditation begins to bear its fruit; while the end of meditation itself is samadhi (total integration).
+This is the practice of yoga as integration, where yoga is the verb, practice, process, and fruit; while nirbij (seedless) samadhi in kaivalyam (absolute unconditional freedom) realizing our true natural unconditioned Self (swarupa) as purusa-sattva is the objectless ever present discernable goal.
+Success in Yoga is through applied yoga practice, practice, and practice.
+Through release, release, and complete release (non-attachment).
+It is not reached by reading about it, dissecting a book, quoting from it, nor discussing it; yet such books that remind the reader of the innermost teacher (sat guru) within all beings can be a valuable aid when used in conjunction with a personal yoga practice.
+This is a process oriented system, where the fruit is inside the path, the result is known in the practice/process, where the view, the path and the goal are integrated and that integration is kept in mind at all times (or at least most of the time).

-The practice of yoga (sadhana) through astanga yoga and especially meditation (dhyana) brings the practitioner (sadhak) far more aligned and connected than what is capable via the ordinary mental machinations classified as vrttis (such as conceptional thought, philosophical speculation, the study of semantics, grammar, memorization of rules or fact, ceremony, prayer, and so forth).
-Indeed, Patanjali says that when yoga is accomplished through the cessation of the vrttis, then one abides in swarupa, a recognition/revelation of our self existing uncontrived true nature -- the unconditioned and sacred natural self.
+The practice of yoga (sadhana) through astanga yoga and especially meditation (dhyana) shifts the practitioner (sadhak) into experiencing a far more aligned and connected reality, than what is capable via the ordinary mental machinations, such as conceptual thought processing, philosophical speculation, the study of semantics, grammar, memorization of rules or facts, ceremonies, ritual, prayer, worship of statutes or gods, mechanical recitation of prayers, and so forth.
+Indeed, Patanjali says that when yoga is accomplished through the cessation of the vrttis, then one abides in swarupa-sunyam, a recognition/revelation of our self-existing uncontrived true nature devoid of dualistic tendencies, the unconditioned, transpersonal, and sacred natural self.
 Prabhava is thus associated with pravrtti, while swabhava is associated with swarupa.
-All these terms will be explained in great detail in the text proper.
+All these terms will be explained in great detail in the Yoga Sutras proper.
+Unfortunately, they do not translate into English directly word for word.

-Thus Patanjali repeatedly warns against the futility of approaching meditation via the intellect, but rather to experience the fruits of yoga such as attaining transconceptual wisdom and liberation, is dependent upon abandoning conceptional frameworks and belief systems (BS). .
-The first signs of success in the experience of meditation is the letting go of such limitations (vairagyabhyam) by directly realizing them as hindrances.
-Thus the sutras can be understood more deeply only after one has practiced some meditation, allowing one to reflect upon the sutras from the context of one's own direct meditative experience.
-Then one can reflect on the sutras utilizing the deeper presence and living wisdom of the unbiased heart; and as such then true and lasting benefit will accrue.
-The point is not to study the Yoga Sutras as an end in itself (the goal of philosophy or academia) or as an external object that can be grasped, but to use the sutras as a synergistic aid to the practices, which when combined in an authentically balanced manner evokes wisdom and liberation which manifests in our daily lives.
+Thus, the sutras can be understood more deeply only after one has practiced some meditation, allowing one to reflect upon the sutras from the context of one's own direct meditative experience.
+Then, one can reflect on the more subtle fine points of Patanjali's unerring pointers by utilizing the deeper presence and living wisdom of the unbiased heart; and as such, then true and lasting benefit will accrue.
+The point here is to not study the Yoga Sutras as an end in itself (the goal of philosophy or academia) or as an external object that can be grasped, but the effective approach is use the sutras as a guidebook, as synergistic aid to the practices, which when combined in an profoundly balanced manner, naturally invokes wisdom and liberation that will manifest in our daily lives -- in All Our Relations.
+It is an error to think that liberation is instantaneous; rather it is mostly a gradual awakening, step by step.
+As more openings occur, more light and juice flows directly through the channels (nadis) without overload, short circuits, or being overwhelmed.
+Ultimately, however it arises naturally, directly, and spontaneously when we set the "self" free.
+Such is the dance of Nataraja.

 What the Yoga Sutras are Not